checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 downstream optimizations or code transformations.
 This leads to a design where during construction of the AST, we calculate whether a temporary variable will be needed and insert  he temporary only if it is needed.
-There have only been a few places here this calculation is needed, so this has not been disruptive to AST construction.
+There have only been a few places where this calculation is needed, so this has not been disruptive to AST construction.

 ### Declarations